 You – and your baby – are what you eat.
 Look for foods high in iron, calcium and folic acid, and be sure to take your prenatal vitamins, which can supplement your diet.
 Above all, stay hydrated by drinking plenty of water.
 Dehydration is common during pregnancy.

 Explore your family history.

-It is always good to know your family’s health history, and in the case of a high-risk pregnancy, this information may be vital in helping your doctor develop the best treatment for you.
+It is always good to know your family’s health history.
+In the case of a high-risk pregnancy, this information may be vital in helping your doctor develop the best treatment for you.

 Ask your doctor what will happen in the delivery room when you give birth.
 Take time to tour your hospital or take a virtual tour so that you are familiar with your hospital’s surroundings.
 And take classes if you are not prescribed bed rest.
 Knowing what to expect can reduce the fear of the unknown that you might be feeling.